peeyush14goyal/Cafeteria-Management-System/README.md

 ### Customer : What can I do?
 * See today's special menu.
 * Select how much of each dish do you want ?
-(Max : 10)
 * Add to your cart
 * Check your cart and delete items you do not want and place order.
 * Forgot to order from cart?
 No problem, we save all your items in your cart.
 Come anytime and place it. :-)